-The result is that for 2017/18 onwards, the Net Cost of Police Services has been reported in line with internal management reports for the Chief Constable.
+The result is that since 2017/18, the Net Cost of Police Services has been reported in line with internal management reports for the Chief Constable.
 The presentation is not segmental and the costs of overheads and support services have not been re-allocated.
 However the format is in accordance with the Gwent Police CC's arrangements for accountability and financial performance.